TorNiklas/xkcd-comics/README.md

 The reason for completing the tasks I chose to complete is either because it was (in my opinion) required to make an MVP, or that it was an insignificant amount of extra work.

 ## More
 I will, however, continue development in another branch in order to complete more features.
+See the branch 'more' for this.